vitorpdasilva/adaptive-table/README.md

-# NiceTable Component Documentation
+# AdaptiveTable Component Documentation

 ## Overview

-NiceTable is a flexible and feature-rich React table component that provides sorting, pagination, column resizing, row selection, and expandable rows.
+AdaptiveTable is a flexible and feature-rich React table component that provides sorting, pagination, column resizing, row selection, and expandable rows.
 It's designed to be easy to use while offering powerful customization options.

 ## Installation